 Bots save time for customers to search through records as the bot can interpret the question asked, draw out keywords and search for answers containing these.
 Complicated issues might need more help, so including an option to speak to an agent during the chat gives customers additional reassurance.

-What are customer self service portals?
+What is a customer self service portal?

-By design, it looks like part of the main brand webpage, but might have a seperate web address or have a sub-page from the main brand URL web address.
+By design, it looks like part of the main brand webpage, but might have a separate web address or have a sub-page from the main brand URL web address.
 They may also have different systems connecting into the portal, that help capture data for CRM systems or inform customer support systems.

 5 customer self service best practice tips